Model building

 Stacks Image 67

-Some artists, notably Poussin, used a form of peep-show.
-In the 17th Century, Poussin's 'Great Machine' allowed him to study in detail the effect of lighting on materials.
+In the 17th Century, Poussin's 'Great Machine' was a large wooden box with peep-holes for the viewer and to let in the light.
+The 'machine' allowed him to study in detail the effect of lighting on materials.
 This example is in the Fitzwilliam, Cambridge, with the models made of wax and the clothing being small pieces of silk.

 Stacks Image 71